Ji-Hwan Bae Player Props: Pirates vs. Cubs

-On Thursday, Ji-Hwan Bae (.276 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.241 slugging percentage in past 10 games, including no home run), take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Brewers.

 Ji-Hwan Bae Game Info & Props vs. the Cubs